memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

 sidebar_label: Import table to graph
 ---

-This guide will show you how to use `loaders.py` to translate table data in a file to graph data and import it to Memgraph.
-Currently, we support reading of `csv`, `parquet`, `orc`, `ipc/feather/arrow` file formats via Pyarrow.
+This guide will show you how to use `loaders.py` to translate table data from a file to graph data and import it to Memgraph.
+Currently, we support reading of CSV, Parquet, ORC, IPC, Feather and Arrow file formats via Pyarrow.
 Data loading is implemented from `LocalFileSystem`, `AzureBlobFileSystem` and `AmazonS3FileSystem`.

 > Make sure you have a running Memgraph instance.
 If you're not sure how to run
 > Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).